Daniel Israel MUS 2006

 Andrew Polec ENG 2012

 In order for music students to become successful in whatever artistic path they choose, they need to understand how to market themselves as a product.
 If they are able to approach their craft from a business viewpoint, the rapidly evolving music industry is at their command.
-With previous KEY projects paving the way, the Simon Graduate School of Business, the Eastman School of Music, and other essential resources, the University of Rochester has the potential to create one of the leading Music Industry Programs in the country.
+With previous KEY projects paving the way, the Simon Business School, the Eastman School of Music, and other essential resources, the University of Rochester has the potential to create one of the leading Music Industry Programs in the country.
 This KEY project involves formulating an effective plan demonstrating how a Music Industry Program is not only imperative for the financial success of future music students, but how implementing this program into the University’s academic curriculum is extremely feasible.
 The student will accomplish this by first researching other Universities with acclaimed Music Industry Programs.
 The student will then work on putting together a student-run record label through the University’s radio station and a local record company, in order to bring in “real world” experience.

 Bradley Halpern CSC/PSC 2013